 Release and deploy

-Next, we will create a release that we can deploy to our environments.
-A release is a snapshot of the deployment process and the associated assets (packages, scripts, variables) as they exist when the release is created.
+A release is a snapshot of the deployment process and the associated assets (Git resources, variables, etc.) as they exist when the release is created.

 Help us continuously improve